What we do

 The Commission's audit architecture

-The IAS is one part of the audit architecture in the Commission.
-The Audit Progress Committee and the Internal Audit Capabilities are both important parts of the Commission's internal control structure.
+The IAS and the Audit Progress Committee are both important parts of the Commission's internal control structure.

 Audit Progress Committee